 There is no assurance that distributions will continue to be authorized and paid.
 We cannot assure our stockholders that we will have sufficient cash to pay distributions to our stockholders or that the amount of any such distributions will increase over time.
 In addition, the distribution and stockholder servicing fees payable with respect to class T shares and class I shares issued in the primary offering will reduce the amount of funds available for distribution with respect to all class T shares and class I shares, as applicable (including class T shares and class I shares issued pursuant to the distribution reinvestment plan).
-Further, because the distribution and stockholder servicing fees payable with respect to class T shares are higher than those payable with respect to class I shares, distributions with respect to class T shares will be lower than distributions with respect to class I shares.
+Further, because the distribution and stockholder servicing fees payable with respect to class T shares are higher than those payable with respect to class I shares, distributions with respect to class T shares are higher than those payable with respect to class I shares, distributions with respect to class T shares are higher than those payable with respect to class I shares.
 Should we fail for any reason to distribute at least 90% of our REIT taxable income, we would not qualify for the favorable tax treatment accorded to REITs.